uncovery/unc_gallery/readme.txt

 1. The system cannot handle 2 files of the same filename taken on the same date
 1. The system can only handle files in JPG/JPEG format.
 1. The system cannot handle 2 files that are taken exactly at the same time (date, minute & second).
-1. The system works only on images which have valid EXIF or IPCT creation dates
+1. The system works only on images which have valid EXIF or IPTC creation dates

 == Changelog ==